dzekelid/media/_listings/meetup/oembed-get.md

       operationId: oembed
       parameters:
       - in: query
-        name: '*url'
+        name: maxwidth
-        description: url of resource to be embedded
+        description: maximum width to display
         type: string
       - in: query
-        name: maxwidth
+        name: url
-        description: maximum width to display
+        description: url of resource to be embedded
         type: string
       responses:
         200: